THUYimingLi/DVBW/README.md

 ## Citation

-If you use this work or any code from this repository in your research, please cite our paper:
+If you think this work or our codes are useful for your research, please cite our paper via:

 ```bibtex
 @article{li2023DVBW,